 The School was renamed after the £20m donation from Sir Dickson Poon CBE FKC, the Hong Kong based British philanthropist.
-Sir Dickson Poon's £20m donation to the Law School, the largest in the College's history and believed to be the biggest ever to a British or European law faculty, is part of a £40m transformation project for the School which aims to further its reputation as one of the top law schools in the world and setting new standards in legal education and research.
+Sir Dickson Poon's £20m donation to the Law School - the largest in the university's history and believed to be the biggest ever to a British or European law School - is part of a £40m transformation project for the School which aims to further its reputation as one of the top law schools in the world and setting new standards in legal education and research.
 This has allowed the School, among other exciting projects, to launch the largest scholarship programme for law in Europe.

 Two former Lord Chief Justices are currently installed as Distinguished Visitors.
 The Rt Hon Lord Phillips of Worth Matravers, became the School’s first Dickson Poon Distinguished Visitor in November 2012 and The Rt Hon Lord Judge joined The Dickson Poon School of Law community in autumn 2013.